In his book, Mitch says that just about everything on film of Jimi is awful!

 For the updated double DVD release, all the surviving footage was restored and the soundtrack remastered.
 This gives us “Foxy Lady”, “Message To Love”, “Hey Joe”, “Spanish Castle Magic” and “Lover Man” for the first time (the Larry Lee performances of “Mastermind” and “Gypsy Woman” are still absent).

-We also see many alternate camera angles of the familier songs.
+We also see many alternate camera angles of the familiar songs.
 A real treat is seeing Jimi dancing back and forth while Larry Lee takes a solo on “Lover Man”!
 Like with the raw bootleg recordings, one realises how well Eddie Kramer had cleaned up the show for the MCA double CD.
 Here, it’s warts and all, but it does give us a clearer picture of what it was actually like to be there on that cold Monday morning.

 An interesting bonus is the “Second Look” at the concert, made up of alternate black and white video footage of every performance on DVD 1 (intercut with more colour angles) plus “Hear My Train A Comin”, which is absent on the first disc.
 Also included is an interesting interview with Jimi at a press conference held two weeks after the festival (Harlem Sept.
 3, 1969).
 He looks like an Afro-American President.
 Other bonuses are a documentary about the show featuring interviews with band members and organisers, an interview with Cox and Lee about their early days with Jimi, plus Kramer’s anecdotes about the problems of recording the concert.